Country Water Profile

 Detail World Bank indicator SP.POP.TOTL

-What the data highlights most clearly
+What stands out most clearly

 Water stress remains structurally high